|View single post by Esprit2|

 Is it possible to reverse the intake and exhaust cams and/or reverse the cam towers on reassembly?Yes.
 The cam carriers themselves are identical and will bolt-on to either side of the head.
 The stock cams are the same, so they will also swap sides with no complaints.

 However the two identical cam pulleys are installed reversed... ie, flipped front to back between the intake and exhaust.
 That's a very significant point of difference with regards to cam timing, but one that's easily overlooked.
 Since the cam carriers will bolt on to either side of the head, there is no 'one way' fail-safe feature to prevent you from making a mistake.
-You need to know what you're doing, and pay attention.
+You need to know what you're doing with regard to pulley orientation, and pay attention.

 If there has been a reversing of the cams has the engine been trashed?
 It turns over very freely.Maybe, maybe not... read the long version.
 But yes, the cam timing is wrong when the cam carriers are swapped (pulleys are backwards), and depending on which timing marks were used, the pistons may have hit the valves.
 In that case, the entire engine is not trashed, but the head will require a rebuild.
 New valves for sure.
 Maybe new guides and seats as well.
 Not inexpensive.